MrChromebox/website/docs/boot-modes/developer.md

 *   Provides full root access to the system via a VT2 (virtual terminal) shell
 *   Allows modification of the ChromeOS kernel and root filesystems
 *   Allows for booting alternate OSes via Legacy Boot Mode/Alternative Bootloader Menu on supported systems
-*   Allows for serveral types of firmware updates/upgrades (some of which require disabling the firmware write-protect first)
+*   Allows for several types of firmware updates/upgrades (some of which require disabling the firmware write-protect first)

 Because Developer Mode is inherently less secure than Verified Boot Mode, as a warning when booting you will be greeted by the developer mode boot screen: